Samantha-Ruth/Taskmaster-Pro/README.md

 ## Description

 This project's goal was to create a planner with dynamic events using by jQuery, as well as incorporating Moment (or an application like Moment) into the code.
-The application should show working hours on the left and have a space to write in upcoming/current/past events in the middle of the screen.
-The color of the working hours should change based on whether they are in the future, the current hour, or in the past.
-The events should be stored in local storage on the browser and stay on the applicaton even when the browser is refreshed.
+The application allows for a user to enter tasks and label them as "to do", "in progress", "in review", "done".
+The user can also designated a due date of each item.
+If the item is due to be finished within the next two days, the box will be colored in orange.
+If the task needs to be deleted,the user can grab it and drag it to the bottom of the screen to remove it from the page.
+The taks stored in local storage on the browser and stay on the applicaton even when the browser is refreshed.

 ![TaskMaster_with_tasks](https://user-images.githubusercontent.com/64170123/188967718-a19e417d-3e08-40ad-8340-0f2a4a5bb856.jpg)